greycr0w/ml-detection-malicious-http-requests/README.md

   * Identify (or split) dates and make use of them (differences between two dates etc.).
   * Work with certain values such as the user agent of a navigator.
   * Categorize certain actions (from the URL, for example).
-  * Look for any attack attempts on the content request like: Local File Inclusion attempt, injections,...
+  * Look for any attack attempts on the request content request like: Local File Inclusion attempt, injections,...

-#### 2. Feature extraction
+#### 2. Visualize our data

-So, what do we look for ?
-  * SQL Injections
-  * XMLRPC
-  * Directory escalation
-  * Request occurence from the same IP adress
+To understand our data, we will try to visualize it from charts, maps, scatter plots,…

-#### 3. Attack detection
+#### 3. Apply Machine Learning

+From there we will choose the relevant features in detecting a hacking attempt and come up with a way to quantify these values.
+This will allow us to explore the dataset in many ways that give us insight into the different classes/types of request that exist.
+Such classes would include hackers, bots and regular users.
+We will then apply some clustering algorithms and analyse the results referring back to the original data to see if you can manually identify the clusters.
+Once we are happy with our cluster labelling, we can move on to using some supervised learning algorithms and analyse how they perform.